dh-notes/pandoc-workflow/pandoctut.md

 ```

 Go ahead and type in some dummy text as well.
 You can use astersks to add bold or italicised emphasis to your words, like this: `*italics*` and `**bold**`.
 We should probably add a link and a footnote to our text as well.
 Type `Something interesting.^[my first footnote!]` and `My first [link](www.google.com).` Finally, let's add an illusration.
 Copy an image (any small image) to your folder, and type in `![image caption](your_image.jpg)` and save the file with a .md extension.

 We are now ready to cast our first conversation.
 Open your terminal window, use `pwd` and `cd` to navigate to the correct folder for your project.
 Once you are there, type `ls` in the terminal to list the files.
 If you see your .md and your .jpg files, you are in the right place.
 To convert .md into .docx type `pandoc -o your_file.docx your_file.md`.
 Open the file with MS Word to check your results.

 If you are not familiar with command line tools, imagine reading the above command as saying something like "Pandoc, convert my Markdown file into an MS Word file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 This flag will work as long as your files are end with the .md and .docx extensions.
 Many options are available through such flags in Pandoc.
-You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `man pandoc` in the terminal.
+You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or .pdf formats.
 You can, for example, specify a LaTeX style file (saved to the same directory), and run something like:

-`pandoc -H format.sty -o project.pdf --filter pandoc-citeproc --number-sections --toc project.txt`
+`$ pandoc -H format.sty -o project.pdf --filter pandoc-citeproc --number-sections --toc project.txt`

 At this point, you should spend some time with experimenting with some of other features of Markdown like quotations (referenced by `>` symbol) and code